HaroldVN/d20quilt/README.md

 # d20quilt
-Tracking for three guys playing pen and paper role-playing games like they are computer role-playing games.
+Tracking for some people playing pen and paper role-playing games like they are computer role-playing games.